Dagunov/memory-image-viewer/README.md

 GUI is prefered mode for using memory-image-viewer.\
 At the moment, the only required feature missing is color conversions - as BGR is oftenly used in opencv.\
-On Linux, additional requirements (Zenity or Kdialog) may be installed to fully use "Save" feature, but images can still be exported, and as soon as "Dump" features will be implemented, "Save" is not required at all (and may be disabled on requirements unsatisfaction).\
+On Linux, additional requirements (Zenity or Kdialog) may be installed to fully use "Save" feature, but images can still be exported via "Dump"s.\
 UI may look slightly different, but main elements are present below.
 ![miv GUI](/assets/interface.png)